subashcs/FastAPIStarter/README.md

 uvicorn main:app --reload

 ```
+To see list of available endpoints, you can simply open http://localhost:8000/docs.
 ## Database Setup
 To setup a postgres database on your device follow [the official guide](https://www.postgresql.org/download/).
 Once installed follow the following guide.